rebelsky/check-designated-reviewers/README.md

    use `submissions-YYYYMMDD-HHMM.xlsx`

 4. Convert the Excel file to a TSV file.
-On a Mac, I find it better to use Numbers and "Export To TSV ..."
+On a Mac, I find it better to use Numbers and "Export To TSV ...".
+Excel's Export to TSV seems to use a strange encoding that Python doesn't like.

-5. Make sure the column numbers in the settings section match those in the spreadsheets.
+6. Make sure the column numbers in the settings section match those in the spreadsheets.
 (Unfortunately, these depend on too many factors to be sure.)

-6. Pick a prefix to use for the created files.
+7. Pick a prefix to use for the created files.
 For example `YYYYMMDD-HHMM`.

-7. Run the program
+8. Run the program
 ```
 python3 dr.py SUBMISSIONS.tsv VOLUNTEERS.tsv PREFIX
 ```